 Arbor Bryan Iguchi Splitboard Review

 A Bryan Iguchi Snowboard you say?
 Yep, you better believe it.
 The guy that started out as a jibber back in the ’80s and ’90s moved to Jackson, Wyoming left his sponsors behind in the quest for riding deep snow.
 Sort of forgotten about for a few years and then made a major come back as the guru-mentor to the latest Jackson backcountry riders, including guys like Travis Rice.

 Clearly, Bryan Iguchi knows a thing or two about riding powder, splitboarding and being in the backcountry, which is pretty clear when you strap into this splitboard and point it fall line.
 A few years back the Guch and I talked splitboarding, I mentioned how much I loved the Arbor Coda Splitboard and his response was “it’s not camber”.
 It took me a few more seasons splitboarding to figure out what he was talking about.

 Arbor’s 2018/19 Bryan Iguchi Pro Splitboard is built with a parabolic camber profile.
 This profile offers traditional camber throughout most the board with less at the tip and tail.

-Parabolic camber combined with uprised tip and tail fendors offers a more forgiving catch-free ride than traditional camber.
-The uprised tip and tail fendors are angled at 3 degrees pulling them off the snow just enough just enough for ripping through deep snow.
+Parabolic camber combined with uprised tip and tail fenders offers a more forgiving catch-free ride than traditional camber.
+The uprised tip and tail fendors are angled at 3 degrees pulling them off the snow just enough for ripping through deep snow.

 Toss in Arbor’s 4 Grip Tech contact points on each side of the board and you have a splitboard that can easily hold it’s own in hard-packed, windblown terrain if that’s your sort of thing.
 However, the Arbor Iguchi Split was built and designed for riding pow, deep powder in the backcountry.